brunomsantiago/subsea_inpainting/readme.md

 ## 2. The Dataset

-The dataset started by watching and downloading youtube videos of subsea operations, mostly subsea inspections.<br>
-Initially I watched more than fifty videos and downloaded forty-three for further analysis.
-In the end I selected five that were most similar to private videos I have seen on my work experience at Oil and Gas industry, however not exactly similar.<br>
-From these five videos I extracted thirteen small clips.
+The dataset is composed of 13 small clips of subsea operations that were extracted from 5 videos.
+It also contains masks covering the overlay for each clip.

 Each clip has between 15 and 80 frames.
-The clips are so short because one of the inpainting techniques tested, without modifications, is not able to process long sequences, running out of memory.<br>
+The clips are this short because one of the inpainting techniques tested, without modifications, is not able to process long sequences, running out of memory.
-I also created masks covering the overlay.
-These masks are black and white PNG images, white meaning inpaint here and black meaning keep the original content.<br>

 Both the clips and masks are provided as individual PNG images with the same name in different folders.

+ The masks are black and white PNG images.
+White means inpaint here and black means keep the original content.

+The dataset was created by watching and downloading lots of youtube videos of subsea operations, mostly subsea inspections.
+Initially 43 videos were selected for further analysis and in the end only 5 was kept.
+These 5 videos are most similar to private videos I have seen on my work experience at Oil and Gas industry, however not exactly similar.

-For download and more details regarding the dataset strucuture see [Subsea Inpainting Dataset at Kaggle Datasets](https://www.kaggle.com/brunomsantiago/subsea-inpainting-dataset).
+For download and more details about the folder structure of the dataset see [Subsea Inpainting Dataset at Kaggle Datasets](https://www.kaggle.com/brunomsantiago/subsea-inpainting-dataset).

 ## 3. Inpainting techniques tested